isomerpages/moe-dunmansec/_sec-1-registration/Virtual Campus Tour.md

 ---
 #### Virtual Campus Tour

-<p>Step into the vibrant world of Dunman Secondary School with our interactive
+<p style="text-align: justify;">Step into the vibrant world of Dunman Secondary School with our interactive
 Virtual Campus Tour!
 Whether you're an eager Secondary 1 student excited about your new journey or a parent curious about the environment your child will thrive in, this tour is designed just for you.</p>